Grandparents Raising Grandchildren

 Tip 6: Encourage contact with parents

 It is not always possible for children to remain in contact with their parents, and at times, it may not be in a child’s best interest.
 But in general, it is good for your grandchildren to maintain relationships with their parents, especially if they may live with them again.
-If meeting in person isn’t possible, you can encourage contact in other ways, including phone calls, cards and letters, and email.
+If meeting in person isn’t possible, you can encourage contact in other ways, including phone calls, video chats, cards and letters, and email.

 Making visits with parents as smooth as possible